boot-clj/boot/README.md

 configuration map from a `boot.clj` file in the current directory and starts a JVM with Clojure, dependencies, and directories on the classpath.
-After the JVM is set up it runs a function or evals an expression as specified in the configuration.
+After the JVM is set up it runs a function or evaluates an expression as specified in the configuration.

 *This is experimental software and subject to frequent change.*

 ## Boot-based Build Tools

-While boot is useful for just running some Clojure function in a JVM, it can also be used as the foundation for project build tooling.
+While boot can be used for just running some Clojure function in a JVM, it can also be the foundation for better project build tooling.
 The idea is: instead of a pseudo-declarative project.clj file in your Clojure project, multiple JVMs, plugins, etc., you simply use boot to run a Clojure function which builds your project.

 ### Boot Configuration